-The PM{2.5} SIP Requirements Rule explains that the same general requirements that apply to Moderate and Serious area plans under CAA sections 189(a) and 189(b) should apply to plans developed pursuant to CAA section 189(d)-i.e., the plan must include a demonstration (including air quality modeling) that the control strategy provides for attainment of the PM{2.5} NAAQS as expeditiously as practicable.179 For purposes of determining the attainment date that is
+The PM{2.5} SIP Requirements Rule explains that the same general requirements that apply to Moderate and Serious area plans under CAA sections 189(a) and 189(b) should apply to plans developed pursuant to CAA section 189(d)-i.e., the plan must include a demonstration (including air quality modeling) that the control strategy provides for attainment of the PM{2.5} NAAQS as expeditiously as practicable.179 For purposes of determining the attainment date that is as expeditious as practicable, the state must conduct future year modeling that takes into account emissions growth, known controls (including any controls that were previously determined to be RACM/RACT or BACM/BACT), the five percent per year emissions reductions required by CAA section 189(d), and any other emissions controls that are needed for expeditious attainment of the NAAOS.

-The EPA's PM{2.5} modeling guidance 180 ("Modeling Guidance" and 'Modeling Guidance Update'') recommends that a photochemical model, such as the Comprehensive Air Quality Model with Extensions (CAMx) or Community Multiscale Air Quality Model (CMAQ), be used to simulate a base case, with meteorological and emissions inputs reflecting a base case year, to replicate concentrations monitored in that year.
+The EPA's PM{2.5} modeling guidance180 ("Modeling Guidance" and 'Modeling Guidance Update'') recommends that a photochemical model, such as the Comprehensive Air Quality Model with Extensions (CAMx) or Community Multiscale Air Quality Model (CMAQ), be used to simulate a base case, with meteorological and emissions inputs reflecting a base case year, to replicate concentrations monitored in that year.
 The model application to the base year undergoes a performance evaluation to ensure that it satisfactorily corroborates the concentrations monitored in that year.
-The model may then be used to simulate emissions occurring in other years required for a plan, namely the base year (which may differ from the base case year) and future year.
-181 The modeled response to the emissions changes between those years is used to calculate relative response factors (RRFs) that are applied to the design value in the base year to estimate the projected design value in the future year for comparison against the NAAQS.
+The model may then be used to simulate emissions occurring in other years required for a plan, namely the base year (which may differ from the base case year) and future year.181 The modeled response to the emissions changes between those years is used to calculate relative response factors (RRFs) that are applied to the design value in the base year to estimate the projected design value in the future year for comparison against the NAAQS.
 Separate RRFs are estimated for each chemical species component of PM{2.5}, and for each quarter of the year, to reflect their differing responses to seasonal meteorological conditions and emissions.
-Because each species is handled separately, before applying an RRF, the base year design value should be speciated using available chemical species measurements-that is, each day's measured $PM{2.5}$ design value must be split into its species components.
-The Modeling Guidance provides additional detail on the recommended approach.182
+Because each species is handled separately, before applying an RRF, the base year design value should be speciated using available chemical